-We are seeking 14 Hawaiʻi-based long-term trainees who desire to increase their leadership capacity to improve the care, support, and services of infants, children, and adolescents with autism spectrum disorder and other developmental disabilities and their family members.
+We are seeking a cohort of 16 Hawaiʻi-based long-term trainees who desire to increase their leadership capacity to improve the care, support, and services for infants, children, and adolescents with autism spectrum disorder and other developmental disabilities and their family members in Hawai’i.

-Recruitment outreach includes many disciplines such as: Audiology, Genetic Counseling, Health Administration, Self-Advocacy, Family Advocacy, Family Medicine, Nursing, Nutrition, Occupational Therapy, Physical Therapy, Psychology, Public Health, Social Work, Special Education, and Speech-Language Pathology.
+We welcome applicants from all disciplines including, but not limited to: Audiology, Genetic Counseling, Health Administration, Self-Advocacy, Family Advocacy, Medicine, Nursing, Nutrition, Occupational Therapy, Physical Therapy, Psychology, Public Health, Social Work, Special Education, and Speech-Language Pathology.

 Minimum Qualifications